 - 1. Ball: 11-inch USSSA approved ball, optic yellow in color with a maximum compression of 375# and a COR rating of 46.25 +/- 0.75 will be used. - 2.
 Innings: A regulation game shall be seven (7) innings for World Series play. - 3.
 Time Limits: World Series and 7 inning games shall have a 75 minute limit.
 Games can end in a tie during pool play.
 Bracket games that are tied at the end of regulation or upon completion of an inning with time expired shall go to the International Tie-Breaker method. - 4.
 Runs per Inning: A maximum of 6 runs can be scored each inning by each team. - 5.
 Run Rule: As per Rule 4 Section 4, the run rule will be 12 runs after 3 innings, 10 runs after 4 innings, and 8 runs after 5 innings.
 If time has expired and either team is behind and cannot catch up or go ahead, the game shall be over immediately. - 6.
 Offensive Lineup: The batting lineup may be any number from eight (8) to all players present.
 An automatic out will be taken if only eight (8) batters.
-When batting more than eight (8), if any position in the batting order is left open due to injury, illness, or ejection it will be an automatic out if a sub is not available. - 7.
+When batting more than eight (8), if any position in the batting order is left open due to injury, illness, or ejection it will be an automatic out if a sub is not available.

+- 7. Courtesy Runner: A Courtesy Runner is permitted for the catcher only, subject to all applicable sections of Rule 8.3. - 8.
 Defensive Positions: The defensive team must have a minimum of eight (8) and a maximum of ten (10) defensive players in the field, but no more than six (6), including the catcher, can be positioned inside the infield baselines.